Java-Geeks/mase/README.md

 5. `vagrant up`
 6. browse the following URL: `http://localhost:9000`

-> application supports live deployment, each time you modify your web application, run mvn clean install, refresh you browser and the new version will be available

 ### Optional : packaging the VM

 To package the VM for further reuse without re-installing all dependencies, you can proceed as follows: